-As Congress explores alternative fuel sources, NLBMDA encourages Congress to provide favorable tax treatment for forest products biomass initiatives, which support maximum utilization of our timber resources and reduce our reliance on fossil fuels.
-NLBMDA continues to support policies that promote energy-efficiency in residential and commercial construction, and tax credits and other incentives for consumers who purchase energy-efficient appliances and materials.
+As Congress explores alternative fuel sources, NLBMDA encourages Congress to provide favorable tax treatment for forest products biomass initiatives, which support maximum utilization of national timber resources and reduce our reliance on fossil fuels.
+NLBMDA continues to support policies that promote energy-efficiency in residential and commercial construction, along with tax credits and other incentives for consumers who purchase energyefficient appliances and materials.

-- NLBMDA supports efforts to increase our domestic energy supply and voluntary access to alternative fuels to provide relief from volatile fuel costs. - NLBMDA supports free market approaches to developing alternative fuels and opposes government mandates that eliminate choice or further drive up the cost of fuel. - NLBMDA opposes a national energy tax that would cripple our economic recovery and supports efforts to rein in the activities of the EPA to regulate greenhouse gas emissions absent congressional authority.
+- NLBMDA supports efforts to increase our domestic energy supply and voluntary access to alternative fuels to provide relief from volatile fuel costs. - NLBMDA supports free market approaches to developing alternative fuels and opposes government mandates that eliminate choice or further drive up the cost of fuel. - NLBMDA opposes a national energy tax that would cripple our economic recovery and supports efforts to rein in EPA activities to regulate greenhouse gas emissions absent congressional authority.

-TRANSPORTATION & FLEET SAFTEY
+TRANSPORTATION & FLEET SAFETY